-7. Sick Leave Pay
+5.7.
+Sick Leave Pay

-Pay during a sick leave is at the employee's rate of pay in effect at the time the leave is taken.
-Any unsued sick leave is not paid out upon termination of employment.
+Pay during a sick leave is at the employee's rate of pay in effect at the time the leave is taken, not the rate of pay in effect when the sick leave was accrued.

+Accrued Any unsued sick leave is not paid out upon termination of employment.

-8. Transfer of Sick Leave
+6.8.
+Transfer of Accrued Sick Leave

-Any unused accrued sick leave will be transferred upon an eligible employee's transfer from a position in which sick leave accrues to another position in which sick leave accrues.
-If an employee is transferred from a position in which sick leave accrues to a position in which sick leave does not accrue, such as to a Per Diem appointment, any unused accrued sick leave will not transfer but a record of that accrued sick leave will be maintained in the department so that the sick leave may be reinstated if the employee later transfers to a position in which sick leave accrues or for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.
+Any unused accrued sick leave will be transferred upon an eligible employee's transfer, promotion, or demotion from a position in which sick leave accrues to another position in which sick leave accrues.
+If an employee is transferred, from a position in which sick leave accrues to a position in which sick leave does not accrue, such as to a Per Diem appointment, any unused accrued the sick leave will not transfer but a record of the that accrued sick leave will be maintained in the department so that the sick leave may be reinstated if the employee later transfers to a position in which sick leave accrues or for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.

 Any unused available sick leave will be transferred upon an eligible employee's transfer between Per Diem positions.
-If an employee is transferredfrom a Per Diem position to a position in which sick leave accrues, the sick leave from the Per Diem position will not transfer but a record of that sick leave will be maintained in the department so that the sick leave may be reinstated if the employee later transfers to a Per Diem position or for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.
+If an employee is transferred-from a Per Diem position to a position in which sick leave accrues, the sick leave from the Per Diem position will not transfer but a record of that sick leave will be maintained in the department so that the sick leave may be reinstated if the employee later transfers to a Per Diem position or for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.

-9. Recording Sick Leave Balances and Use
+7.9.
+Recording Sick Leave Balances Accrual and Use

-Each department or administrative unit is responsible for maintaining a complete and accurate record of all sick leave balances available and used by eligible employees, including the employees' current available leave balance.
+Each department or administrative unit is responsible for maintaining a complete and accurate record of all accrued sick leave balances accrued available and used by eligible employees, including the employees' current available leave balance and accrual rate.